 We also have physiotherapists and podiatrists in the main medical tents who are on site ready to help with any running related injuries.

 You have just put your body through a considerable amount of exertion.
-It is especially important for you to be extra careful during these next few hours and days following the marathon.
-If you feel unwell in anyway, confused or suffer from a collapse, or have pigmented urine – please get medical help.
+It is especially important for you to be extra careful during these next few hours and days, especially following the marathon.
+If you feel unwell in anyway, confused or suffer from a collapse, or have abnormal coloured urine – please get medical help.
 Please avoid any anti-inflammatory medicines for the next few days and until told it is safe, please also avoid blood pressure tablets until you have been reviewed by your GP.

 If you have lost 2-5% (example 2% of 150lbs = 3lbs) then you have lost fluid and may be dehydrated.